why-not-try-calmer/openSUSE-Conference-2021/slides.md

 # Menu

 1. Now and how it started
-2. Tumbleweed and Whyw wikis are at trap
+2. Tumbleweed and Whyy wikis are at trap
 3. Why moving docs under maintainership does not solve all problems
 4. Saving the world
 5. Why documentation is underrated